THE PERFORMANCE OF THE DOORS’ "WHEN THE MUSIC'S OVER" AT "THE MATRIX"

 Come back into my home...
 Now...
 Now...
 Now!!"

-These are dark words that convey tough feelings such as mental disorientation, disappointment and discomfort felt by the singer as well as the generation to whom he belonged.
+These dark words convey tough feelings such as mental disorientation, disappointment and discomfort experienced by the singer and his generation.

-In fact, the middle section of this song was often used as the basis for Morrison's poetic improvisations during concerts from mid-1967 onward.
+Indeed, the middle section of the song often formed the basis for Morrison's poetic improvisations during concerts from mid-1967 onwards.

-Finally, it should be noted that "When The Music's Over" was developed by The Doors starting from the spring-summer of the previous year: 1966.
+Finally, it should be noted that 'When The Music's Over' was developed by The Doors from spring/summer 1966 onwards.

-This makes it a milestone of innovation in the Rock genre and modern music, an unprecedented musical experiment and, of course, an immortal masterpiece in its own.
+This makes it a milestone of innovation in the rock genre and contemporary music, representing an unprecedented musical experiment and, of course, an immortal masterpiece.

 "Something’s wrong, something’s not quite right... (x3)